 Citibank (or Citi for short) offers both its own cards that earn ThankYou Points and issues co-brand cards for American Airlines and Expedia.

 Citibank has also placed some rules into effect about earning bonuses for their credit cards.
 While they’re more lenient than AMEX’s rule, they are also far more confusing.

-To clarify, Citi will only allow you to get a bonus if you’ve not opened OR CLOSED any card in the same product family for at least 24 months.
-In practice, this means that once you have a Citi card and have kept it for 2 years, you can apply for another one in the same line (Premier, Prestige).
+To clarify, Citi will only allow you to get a bonus if you’ve not opened OR CLOSED any card in the same product family in at least 24 months.
+In practice, this means that once you have a Citi card and have kept it for 2 years, you can apply for another one in the same line (Premier, Rewards+).
 However, if you were to cancel that card, the clock would reset for another 2 years.
-So if you have a Citi card, it would make sense to hold onto it for the 2 years, apply for another card that earns the same points and then, if you want, you can cancel the original one.
+So if you have a Citi card, it makes sense to hold onto it for 2 years, apply for another card that earns the same points and then, if you want, you can cancel the original one.
 Seems silly but it does keep people from signing up for the bonus and then canceling after the first year.